 4 NOMINAL CAPACITY, SHAPE, AND SIZE

-4.1 The dispenser normally comes with a nominal capacity of 5 to 20 Litres.
+4.1 The dispenser normally comes with a nominal capacity of 5 litre to 20 litre.
 The nominal capacity is the usable volume in litres at room temperature required to fill the inner container, when in the upright position, to a level 5 mm below the neck.
 No negative tolerance is allowed.

 4.2 The typical shape of the dispenser should be round at the side and flat on top and bottom.
 The height of the dispenser shall not be more than 400 mm.